Social Icons

 Directed by Mark Williams

-Not a superb film, but the same old movies we have seen played out by different casts.
-The beginning to these movies are all different, but then soon they all fall into the same tune after the first act.
+Honest Thief isn’t a superb film—it’s the same formula we’ve seen played out by different casts.
+These kinds of movies may start differently, but they all seem to fall into the same pattern by the second act.

 0 comments: